 The current situation is that I have a client who is buying a home in Maryland for $700,000.
 There was only one problem, the appraisal came in low at $620,000.
-The appraiser said that the home was never exposed to the market (it was never listed for sale).
-The appraiser has recent, close in proximity, and comparable sales.
+The appraiser said that the home was never exposed to the market.
+It was never listed for sale.
+The appraiser had comparable sales that are recent and close in proximity.

-The Realtors and the seller claimed the home had extra value because it had a lot that was almost an acre, and they said it was a 2,000 square foot home, and that the appraiser only used 1400 square foot comps.
-The Realtors sent over 2,000 square foot comps.
+The Realtors and the seller claimed the home had extra value because it had a lot that was almost an acre.
+They said it was a 2,000 square foot home, and that the appraiser only used 1400 square foot comps.
+The Realtors sent comps that were over 2,000 square feet.

 1. The subject property is only 1400 ft.² above grade, and was almost 700 ft.² below grade.
-The 700 ft.² below grade was all finished living area, but Fannie Mae, the banks, and underwriters do not count below grade square footage in the gross living area (GLA), whether it is finished or not.
+The 700 ft.² below grade was all finished living area.
+But Fannie Mae, the banks, and underwriters do not count below grade square footage in the gross living area (GLA).
+It does not matter whether it is finished or not.
 If square footage is wholly or partially below grade, it won’t count in the square footage figures for GLA.
 It will count as below grade/basement/recreation room square footage.

 It is just common sense that people want to live above grade, or so it seems since caveman times.
 Below grade is for storage, and playrooms.
 Real gross living area is above grade.
 This is just the way the marketplace works.
-And if someone would like to disagree, then they’re going to have to pay cash for property that has a lot of finish below grade square footage.
-If you want a loan from Fannie Mae and Freddie Mac you’re going to have to play by the rules.
+If you want a loan from Fannie Mae and Freddie Mac you’re going to have to play by their rules.

-I have said it time and time again, GLA that is below grade, no matter whether it is finished or not, cannot be counted in the total square footage.
-So when someone tries to compare a 2,000 square foot home that is all above grade, with a property that may only have 1300 ft.² above grade and the rest is finished square footage below grade, there is no comparison.
-Not according to Fannie Mae and Freddie Mac, underwriters, and the banks anyway…
+I have said it time and time again.
+GLA that is below grade, no matter whether it is finished or not, cannot be counted in the total square footage.
+So you cannot compare a 2,000 square foot home that is all above grade, with a property that may only have 1300 ft.² above grade and the rest is finished square footage below grade.
+Not according to Fannie Mae and Freddie Mac, underwriters, and the banks anyway.